alexander-morris/eruditas/README.md

 `git commit -m "A simple commit message explaining proposed changes"` Adds a commit of your current files to the branch `git push` Pushes your new branch to the main repo

+# To Do
+1. Check on correct vertical align handling for bootstrap col-sm-x

+2. Fix video scaling so it's consistant aspect ratio (min?)